rowanhill/wiremock-php/Readme.md

 `withBodyData` is provided, which takes a string to base64 encoded.
 To produce an appropriate string from an array of bytes, use [pack](http://php.net/pack).

-The request body matcher `equalToJson` takes an optional `$jsonCompareMode` parameter.
-In the Java API, these are enum values on org.skyscreamer.jsonassert.JSONCompareMode; in wiremock-php, these values are consts on `JsonValueMatchingStrategy`.

 The `stubImport` method is static on `StubBuilder` in Java.
 In WireMock, to keep all the public static methods in one predictable place, this method is available as `WireMock::stubImport`.